How the Pandemic Impacts Children’s Mental Health

 We know that the pandemic has been challenging for most families, but it has been especially hard on those families with children struggling with mental health.

-In Return to School During COVID-19: Considerations for Ontario’s Child and Youth Community Mental Health Service Providers, Children’s Mental Health Ontario and its partner, Ontario Centre of Excellence for Child and Youth Mental Health, are reporting new findings on how the pandemic is impacting the mental health of children, youth, and their families.
+In Return to School During COVID-19: Considerations for Ontario’s Child and Youth Community Mental Health Service Providers, Children’s Mental Health Ontario and its partner, Ontario Centre of Excellence for Child and Youth Mental Health, report on how the pandemic is impacting the mental health of children, youth, and their families.
 The report also outlines existing evidence on the mental health impacts of previous outbreaks and school transitions to help us better understand how COVID-19 may affect children, youth and families in the longer-term.

 Social isolation, removal from school and daily routines, as well as isolation and loss associated with illness are some of the top stressors children are facing.
 Like so many adults, too, our children are also feeling the impacts of so much uncertainty around how long the pandemic will go on for.